Overview

 What Owners Usually Need This Scope To Solve

-- A contractor that understands IOS as an operating property, not a vacant tract
+- A contractor that understands IOS as an operating property with specific engineering requirements rather than as a standard industrial development

 Local Fit